FSMA Preventive Controls for Human or Animal Food – PCQI Training – Course Description

 Risk-Based Preventive Controls for Human Food

 Fees for the HARPC/FSPCA Preventive Controls for Human Food Course are $749.00 per participant.
-This includes lunch, course materials, workbooks, and Food Safety & Quality Systems, LLC supplemental materials.
-Successful completion of the course workbooks and in-class exam will qualify each individual as FSPCA Preventive Controls Qualified Person.
+This includes electronic course materials and workbooks.
+Successful completion of the course workbooks will qualify each individual as FSPCA Preventive Controls Qualified Person.